mingruo233/algorithms_pratice/array/704 Binary Search.md

 #704 Binary Search
 [leetcode](https://leetcode.com/problems/binary-search/)

-I just did this leetcode recently so it wasn't really hard to code
+I just did this leetcode recently so it wasn't really hard to code.
+Put the solutions below.
+Personally I prefer [left,right], as we operate on left and right with the same logics.

+One question I was having with [left,right) is, I accidentally put right = mid when the value is smallest is target - I believe my original thought is since it is smaller, we want to move to the left side.
+I twould be more helpful to actually draw the picture next time

 ### Python [left,right]